 5. Eat Your Weight in Tacos & Guacamole

-Eating tacos is definitely on this list of best things to do in Cabo San Lucas.
-You won’t find tacos or guacamole more fresh or delicious than those in Mexico, and I’ll be honest – Cabo San Lucas is where my love of Mexican food really took off.
+Eating tacos is definitely on this list of best things to do in Cabo San Lucas…but it’s also one of the top things to do in Mexico as a whole!
+You won’t find tacos or guacamole more fresh or delicious than those in Mexico, and I’ll be honest — Cabo San Lucas is where my love of Mexican food really took off.
 There are numerous taco fillings, but since Cabo is on the sea, it’s best to choose the fresh seafood tacos.
 They are tasty!

 We found the best guacamole at Omega Sports Bar on the beach, I definitely think that is where my guacamole addiction began.
 If you’re around the main town, head straight for Las Guacamayas for some delicious tacos (pictured below).
 Tacos in Cabo are often around the $1.50-$2USD price mark, so cheap and so delicious.